jedisct1/libsodium-doc/helpers/README.md

 The comparison is done in constant time for a given length.

-This function was introduced in libsodium 1.0.6.
+This function can be used with nonces, in order to mitigate replay attacks.